IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 {{site.data.keyword.cloudcerts_full}} can send you notifications about certificate lifecycle events.
 These include reminders to renew certificates before they expire, and to deploy certificates when they are ready.
 To get notifications from {{site.data.keyword.cloudcerts_short}}, you can set up a notification channel.
 You can specify either a Slack Webhook, a Callback URL, or any combination of the two.
 {: shortdesc}

-The notifications feature is also used when you [order certificates](/docs/services/certificate-manager?topic=certificate-manager-ordering-certificates#ordering-certificates) from {{site.data.keyword.cloudcerts_short}}.
-To prove that you own the domain for which you are requesting a certificate, {{site.data.keyword.cloudcerts_short}} sends a challenge as a notification to your Callback URL.
-The challenge is a text record, which you place in the Domain Name System (DNS) Service where your domain is registered.
-When the text record is in place, the challenge is considered complete.
-Because the challenge is sent as a notification to your Callback URL, you are able to automate the domain validation process by running code in response to the notification event.

 ## Notifications to monitor certificate expiration
 {: #notifications-monitoring-certificate-expiration}

 Certificates are typically valid for a set amount of time.
 When a certificate that you use expires, you might experience downtime for your app.
 To avoid downtime you can configure {{site.data.keyword.cloudcerts_short}} to send you notifications about certificates that are about to expire, so that you are reminded to renew them on time.

-You are also alerted when a renewed version of your certificate is reimported to {{site.data.keyword.cloudcerts_short}} in place of the expiring one.
+You are also alerted after renewing an ordered certificate or reimporting a renewed version of your certificate  in place of the expiring one.
 This is to remind you to deploy it to SSL/TLS termination points.

-This notification about reimported certificates is sent only to channels from [channel version 2](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#channel-versions).
+Notifications about reimported certificates are sent only to channels from [channel version 2](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#channel-versions) and above.
+{: note}

 **When am I notified?**
 Depending on the expiration date of the certificate that you uploaded to {{site.data.keyword.cloudcerts_short}}, you are notified 90, 60, 30, 10, and 1 day before your certificate expires.
 In addition, you receive daily notifications about expired certificates.
 The daily notifications start on the first day after your certificate expired.

+You must renew your ordered certificate, or reimport a renewed certificate in place of your old one to {{site.data.keyword.cloudcerts_short}} to stop notifications from being sent.
+When you renew or reimport a certificate you receive a notification that your certificate was renewed or reimported to remind you to redeploy it.

 Notifications for expiring certificates are sent based on the timezone used to check whether a certificate has expired, which is UTC at midnight.
 {: note}

-You must renew your ordered certificate, or reimport a renewed certificate in place of your old one to {{site.data.keyword.cloudcerts_short}} to stop notifications from being sent.
-When you renew or reimport a certificate you receive a notification that your certificate was renewed or reimported to remind you to redeploy it.

 **What are my options to configure notifications?**
 You can send notifications to Slack by using a Slack Webhook or use any Callback URL that you like.